Anaminus/nudgecell/README.md

 ```

 This will copy assets to the asset folder, and compile the plugin to point to
-these assets intead of uploaded versions.
+these assets instead of uploaded versions.

 [rbxmk]: https://github.com/Anaminus/rbxmk